 Phone: +61 3 6373 6121

 Close to St Columba Falls and a little inland from the dazzling Bay of Fires, the Pub in the Paddock has the most picturesque setting of all.
-Licensed since 1880 and one of the oldest pubs in Tasmania, the Pub in the Paddock offers cosy accommodation and delicious menu.
-Lunch and dinner prepared from the finest ingredients, serves up fresh and hearty meals plus morning and afternoon tea.
+Licensed since 1880 and one of the oldest pubs in Tasmania, the Pub in the Paddock offers cozy accommodation and a delicious menu.
+Lunch and dinner prepared from the finest ingredients, serve up fresh and hearty meals plus morning and afternoon tea.
 You can come here and have a drink with the locals.
-So if you are heading this way make sure you come and visit.
+So if you are heading this way, make sure you come and visit.